vasturiano/three-geojson-geometry/README.md

 <b>GeoJsonGeometry</b>(<b>geoJson</b>: <i>GeoJson object</i>, <b>radius</b>: <i>Float</i>, <b>resolution</b>: <i>Float</i>)

 * <b>geoJson</b>: A GeoJson `geometry` object.
 It's recommended to split the geometries at the [anti-meridian](https://en.wikipedia.org/wiki/180th_meridian).
+Each `coordinates` point is expected to include longitude and latitude in that order.
+Altitude may be included as a third optional element, interpreted as elevation above the surface in regular cartesian units.
 * <b>radius</b>: Radius of the sphere surface to draw the poygon on.
 Default is `1`.
 * <b>resolution</b>: Resolution of the sphere, in lat/lng degrees.
-If the distance between two adjacent line points is larger than this value, the line segment will be interpolated in order to approximate the curvature of the sphere surface.
+If the angular distance between two adjacent line points is larger than this value, the line segment will be interpolated in order to approximate the curvature of the sphere surface.
 Lower values yield more perfectly curved lines, at the cost of performance.
 Default is `5`.

 ### Properties